 UAT and no-FLARM traffic invisible without ADS-R/TIS-B

 Two parallel technologies, ADS-R and TIS-B, are offered by the FAA.
-Aircraft with the “wrong” ADS-B standard, or without any ADS-B Out, are rebroadcast for others to receive.
+Aircraft reports with the “wrong” ADS-B standard, or without any ADS-B Out, are rebroadcast for others to receive.

 Starting with firmware version 7.03, PowerFLARM Fusion, PowerFLARM Core ADS‑B, and PowerFLARM Portable can receive ADS-R and TIS-B. This makes aircraft with UAT or just a transponder visible as well!
 This functionality is included with Fusion and offered as an option for Core and Portable.
 Aircraft received via ADS-R or TIS-B will be shown on the display similar to how ADS-B aircraft are shown.
 However, because of the lower accuracy of the position, collision warnings are not issued.